pyk/Crabsformer/README.md

-# np
+# Gulali
-`np` is an easy-to-use fundamental library for scientific computing with Rust, highly inspired by [NumPy].
+Gulali is an easy-to-use fundamental library for scientific computing with Rust, highly inspired by [NumPy].

 Documentation: